golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/restoring-golem-wallet.md

 # Restoring a backed-up wallet

-If, for whatever reason, your Golem wallet is destroyed or corrupted e.g. you moved on to a new machine and forgot to take move Golem's installation with it, you'll be faced with the necessity to recover your wallet from your previously backed-up keystore file.
+If, for whatever reason, your Golem wallet gets destroyed or corrupted or you moved on to a new machine and forgot to take the Yagna installation, you would face the necessity to recover your wallet from your previously backed-up keystore file.

 To restore your wallet, first start with a fresh yagna install: